Kelley scores 16 points, leads Oregon State over Utah 70-51

 Utah never got closer than 15 points in the second half after trailing 35-19 at the break.

+”You can’t score 19 points in a half, and we were in a little bit of a funk offensively,” Utah coach Larry Krystkowiak said. ”There’s a different story line every game and this one was a little new to us.”

-Ethan Thompson added 13 points and 11 assists for the Beavers.
+Ethan Thompson added 13 points and matched his career-high with 11 assists for the Beavers.
 Leading scorer Tres Tinkle had 11 points, and Zach Reichle also was in double figures with 10 points.

+Oregon State received solid contributions off the bench led by Jarod Lucas, who scored eight first-half points.
+Nine different players made field goals.

+The Beavers take momentum into Saturday’s game against No. 16 Colorado, a team they beat 76-68 on the road Jan.
+5.

 Branden Carlson was the only Utah player in double figures with 13 points.
 Timmy Allen, who came into the game averaging a team-high 18.3 points, was held to six points.